Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Numerical Experiments

 Evolved-ALNS is the main outcome of this work.
-It is generated entirely by the automated design framework \textbf{LLM-ALNS-Evolve}.
+It is generated entirely by the automated design framework LLM-ALNS-Evolve.
 The framework decomposes ALNS into seven key components and evolves each component independently.
-After evolution, we select the best individual from each component's elite archive and integrate them into a complete algorithm, yielding Evolved-ALNS.
+After evolution, we select the best individual from each component's elite archive and integrate them into a complete algorithm (parallel evolution and serial evolution), yielding Evolved-ALNS.
 In particular, the destroy and repair operators are chosen as the top three operators (by score) from the final elite archive of their respective evolution tasks.